-As shown in Fig. 7, when applying channel state dependent packet scheduling, a slot goes to waste primarily from two situations: (1) the master or slave having no data to send and (2) delay transmission in channel state dependent packet scheduling.
+As shown in Figure 3.3, when applying channel state dependent packet scheduling, a slot gets wasted primarily from two situations: (1) the master or slave has no data to send and (2) delay transmission in channel state dependent packet scheduling.
 Based on this observation, we also propose a Channel State Dependent Segmentation and Reassembly (CSD-SAR) scheme to maximize the link utilization by using multi-slot packets to mask bad frequencies.
-In an interference-limited environment, using small size packets and incorporating FEC protection will cause Bluetooth devices to generate more packets and thus result in more interference to the IEEE 802.11b.
-Oppositely, in a range-limited environment, using large size packets without incorporating FEC protection will result in a high packet error rate.
-Therefore, we will transmit packets as large size as possible on Better or Good channels and avoid transmitting on Bad channels according to the receiving frequency table.
-The detailed packet selection and packet scheduling scheme will be illustrated in the next two sections.
+In an interference-limited environment, small size packets and incorporate FEC protection will cause Bluetooth devices to generate more packets and thus more interference to the 802.11b network.
+Oppositely, in a range-limited environment, larger size packets without incorporating FEC protection will result in a high packet error rate.
+Therefore, we will transmit the largest packets to the utmost on Better or Good channels and avoid transmitting on Bad channels according to the receiving frequency table.
+The detailed packet selection and packet scheduling scheme will be illustrated in the next section.